Chia1995/ccl4/Assets/Documents/Report.md

 * Implemented collision-based interactions, tag-based logic, and UI systems
 * Practiced scene management, singleton patterns, and coroutine-based timing
 * Enhanced understanding of shader integration using ShaderToy in Unity
+* Gained hands-on experience on Reaper, Wwise, SoundQ for designing and implementing audio to a project.

 ---